advaita99/flixscope/README.md

-# MyCaptain :Finalise the Front end
+# Flixscope:Finalise the Front end